Starting an LLC in Texas is Easy, just Follow the Steps

 If you don’t live in Texas and you don’t know anyone there, you can hire a Registered Agent.
 The cost ranges from $100-$300 a year.

-On average it takes 5-7 business days to receive approval by mail and 2-3 business days online.
-If you decide to walk-in, you will get an answer on the spot.
+Setting up an LLC takes time, but on average it takes 5-7 business days to receive approval by mail and 2-3 business days online.
+If you decide to walk in, you will get an answer on the spot.

 Upon approval, you will receive a Certificate of filling along with a stamped Certificate of Formation.
 If you mailed your Certificate of Formation, then you’ll receive it back in the mail stamped (if approved).
 If you sent it online, you’ll get an email.

 When setting up an LLC in Texas an operating agreement actually is not required.
 But if you plan on opening a bank account or raising capital, you’re not going to get very far without it.

 An Operating Agreement is a legal statement that outlines the purpose of the Texas business and how the company will be managed.
 Whether you are plan on setting up a single member or a multi-member LLC, we highly recommend creating an Operating Agreement.